You typically perform the following tasks when configuring Provisioning Servers in your farm.

 |Restart||After modifying Provisioning Server settings, such as adding or removing IPs, restart the Stream Service|

-To start or stop SOAP or Stream Services on a Provisioning Server, the user the services are running under must have Windows permissions to control those services.
+To start or stop SOAP or Stream Services on a Provisioning Server, you must have Windows permissions.
 This limitation is due to a Window’s security issue.

 To resolve this issue, install the subinacl tool from Microsoft https://www.microsoft.com/downloads/details.aspx?FamilyID=e8ba3e56-d8fe-4a91-93cf-ed6985e3927b&displaylang=en, then use the following command line to set the permissions on the StreamService: